rebecca-kleinbart/classroom_assignment/README.md

 #### Variable Ordering
 Building on Naive Plus Backtracking and Pruning, a further improvement can be made by strategically ordering variables, with the teachers with the most restrictions going first.
 This has the advantage, at least in this classroom assignment context of being intuitive as it reflects what a human might do if assigning rooms by hand.
 Variable ordering is not as simple as it might seem at first glance, however, as first we must define "most restrictive" and in some cases this is not obvious.

-Below we can see a visualization of the time
+Below we can see a visualization of the time.

 ![Setup screenshot](images/weight_zero_bipartite.png)